 “12 million additional videos of all types – including hundreds of thousands featuring LGBTQ+ content – are available in Restricted Mode.”

 “In particular we were unintentionally filtering content from Restricted Mode that shouldn’t have been,”

 “We want to clarify that Restricted Mode should not filter out content belonging to people or groups.

-Ms Wright added a new online form would allow users to give feedback and report videos that had been inappropriately excluded from Restricted Mode.
+Ms Wright added a new online form would allow users to give feedback and report videos that had been unfairly excluded from the Restricted Mode.

-“We will use this input to help improve our automated system going forward,” Ms Wright said.
+“Moving forward we will use this input to help improve our automated system going forward,” Ms Wright said.